 The Halvening event takes place every four years or so, and will continue until the last fraction of BTC is minted in around 2140.

 Once added to the blockchain, every node’s version is updated and if any node’s version is different it will be rejected.
 And if any fraudulent behaviour is spotted they will be banned from participating in the network.

 The nodes are not paid for their work, and it is completely voluntary, but they along with the miners are what secures the Bitcoin network.
 It is already the most secure network ever created, and as more nodes and miners jump on board, it will get ever more secure.

 Bitcoin Works Because of Human Ingenuity and Passion

 Bitcoin sounds like a complicated tangle of decentralized data, and to create something like it can only come from a genius like Satoshi Nakamoto.
 Whoever, he/she/they might be.

-But stripped down, it’s basically an open ledger showing everybody’s value.
-Anybody who wants to can buy or mine some, and when they have it they are free to do what they like with it.
+But stripped down, it’s basically an open ledger securing and showing everybody’s value.
+Anybody, anywhere can buy Bitcoin, mine it, and even earn Bitcoin, and when they have the BTC they are free to do what they like with it.